-Thank you for being a part of our community!
+Thank you for being such a valued part of our community.

 Director of Institutional Advancement